JuaanReis/vorin/README.md

 ]
 ```
 ---
-You can use the -silent flag for no output other than the prints at the end, and it has a cool snake animation
+You can use the -silence flag for no output other than the prints at the end, and it has a cool snake animation

 Example:
 ```